utilitywarehouse/ingress53/README.md

 You will need to create a dns record that points to your ingress endpoint[s].
 We will use this to CNAME all ingress resource entries to that "target".

-Your set up might look like this:
+Your setup might look like this:

  - A ingress controller (nginx/traefik) kubernetes service running on a nodePort (:8080)
  - ELB that serves all worker nodes on :8080